kingsdigitallab/alice-thornton/frontend/posts/blog/2023-05-29-partial-release-blog.md

 With the exception of regularising u/v, i/j and the long s, the semi-diplomatic version retains Thornton’s own spelling, punctuation, and layout as far as possible.
 This includes indicating on the page where a word or phrase has been inserted (by placing it in superscript) or has been deleted by crossing out.
 It also means that there are several occasions where part of a word, at the beginning or end of a line, may contain an unexpected hyphen.

-Thornton is writing pre-standardised English, so, her original spelling can seem somewhat erratic to a modern reader.
+Thornton is writing pre-standardised English, so her original spelling can seem somewhat erratic to a modern reader.
 However, please rest assured that these are not transcription errors; instead, we have retained her practice as it is of interest to those who study historical linguistics.

 As it is possible to compare the modernised text with the semi-diplomatic version, for now, we have not drawn attention to the changes we have made in the modernised version.
 However, in due course, we will publish our editorial principles for both versions of the text in full.